All Episodes

 It is going to help small businesses.

-I think frankly, this bill will get stronger and stronger as time goes on.
+I think, frankly, this bill will get stronger and stronger as time goes on.

-It's not gonna help anybody except Obama.
+It's not going to help anybody except Obama.

 Bill will get stronger and stronger as time goes on.